15 of the Best Music Theory Books

 It’s easy to learn some basic notes on any instrument and to play easy melodies correctly.
-However, knowledge of music theory opens a wide ranges of musical options in both songwriting and performance.
+However, knowledge of music theory opens a wide range of musical options in both songwriting and performance.
+This is where a good music theory book can come in handy.

 Using a good music theory book in combination with some tuition (either in-person or online) can really push your music theory knowledge further.